albill/albill.github.com/_posts/2008-01-21-prison-dharma.md

 <li><a href="http://www.prison.dhamma.org/">Vipassana Meditation Courses</a> from the teachings of S.N.
 Goenka (Theravadan)</li>
 <li>The <a href="http://www.mbaproject.org/index.php?c=About">Mind Body Awareness Project</a> - This organization focuses on youths and teaches both meditation and yoga techniques.
 </ol>
-The Prison Dharma Network has published the wonderful book, <a href="http://www.amazon.com/Sitting-Inside-Buddhist-Practice-Americas/dp/0971814309/"><b>Sitting Inside</b></a>, on Dharma practice in prisons.
+The Prison Dharma Network has published the wonderful book, <a href="http://www.amazon.com/Sitting-Inside-Buddhist-Practice-Americas/dp/0971814309/"><strong>Sitting Inside</strong></a>, on Dharma practice in prisons.

 As you can see, most of these programs in the United States are run by Zen groups.
 I'm not sure why this is except that Zen is fairly well established and is focused on a relatively specific sort of meditation practice (as is Vipassana meditation as taught by S.N.
 Goenka and his followers).

 There has actually been a bit of media focus on Vipassana in prisons.
-There was a video made in the mid-90s about the introduction of Vipassana meditation into an Indian prison called, <b><a href="http://www.dhamma.org/en/av/dtdv.shtml">Doing Time, Doing Vipassana</a></b>.
+There was a video made in the mid-90s about the introduction of Vipassana meditation into an Indian prison called, <strong><a href="http://www.dhamma.org/en/av/dtdv.shtml">Doing Time, Doing Vipassana</a></strong>.
 You can actually watch this online (and I've embedded the first section below).

 <lj-embed><object width="420" height="324"><param name="movie" value="http://www.dailymotion.com/swf/xqhdl"></param><param name="allowFullScreen" value="true"></param><param name="allowScriptAccess" value="always"></param><embed src="http://www.dailymotion.com/swf/xqhdl" type="application/x-shockwave-flash" width="420" height="324" allowFullScreen="true" allowScriptAccess="always"></embed></object></lj-embed>

 There was actually a movie made about a Vipassana meditation retreat done within an American prison in the South with maximum security prisoners.
-This movie is <b><a href="http://www.dhammabrothers.com/">The Dhamma Brothers</a></b>.
+This movie is <strong><a href="http://www.dhammabrothers.com/">The Dhamma Brothers</a></strong>.
 You can read an <a href="http://www.nytimes.com/2007/09/13/movies/13dhar.html">article in the New York Times</a> about it and see the <a href="http://www.youtube.com/watch?v=E9pwkCSSnZA">trailer</a> embedded below as well.

 <lj-embed><object width="425" height="355"><param name="movie" value="http://www.youtube.com/v/E9pwkCSSnZA&rel=1"></param><param name="wmode" value="transparent"></param><embed src="http://www.youtube.com/v/E9pwkCSSnZA&rel=1" type="application/x-shockwave-flash" wmode="transparent" width="425" height="355"></embed></object></lj-embed>